House 4006

 By Delegates Hornby, Fehrenbacher, Dean, Rohrbach, Hite, Masters, Pinson, Hall, Leavitt, Watt, and Browning

-[Originating in the Committee on Government Organization; Reported on January 22, 2026]
+[Originating in the Committee on Finance, February 20, 2026]

-A BILL to amend and reenact §11-6F-1, §11-6F-2,and §11-6F-4 of the Code of West Virginia, 1931, as amended; and to amend the code by adding three new articles designated §5B-12-1, §5B-12-2, §5B-12-3, §5B-13-1, §5B-13-2, §5B-13-3, §5B-13-4, §5B-13-5, §5B-13-6, §5B-13-7, §5B-13-8, §5B-13-9, §5B-13-10, §5B-13-11, §5B-13-12, §5B-13-13, §18B-23-1, §18B-23-2, §18B-23-3, §18B-23-4, §18B-23-5, §18B-23-6, §18B-23-7, §18B-23-8, and §18B-23-9, relating to economic development; providing short titles; providing definitions; establishing an aerospace development program; creating a grant program; clarifying economic development agreements; creating reporting requirements; providing tax credits and incentives; creating special fund accounts; creating a workforce training program; and authorizing rule-making authority.
+A BILL to amend the Code of West Virginia, 1931, as amended, by adding three new articles designated §5B-12-1, §5B-12-2, §5B-12-3, §5B-13-1, §5B-13-2, §5B-13-3, §5B-13-4, §5B-13-5, §5B-13-6, §5B-13-7, §5B-13-8, §5B-13-9, §5B-13-10, §5B-13-11, §5B-13-12, §5B-13-13, §18B-23-1, §18B-23-2, §18B-23-3, §18B-23-4, §18B-23-5, §18B-23-6, §18B-23-7, §18B-23-8 and §18B-23-9, relating to encouraging economic development in West Virginia in the aerospace industry; providing short titles; providing definitions; establishing an aerospace development program; creating a grant program; providing economic development agreements; creating reporting requirements; creating special revenue funds; creating a workforce training program; and authorizing rule-making authority.

 Be it enacted by the Legislature of West Virginia: